Carson is a corporate professional and manager in the Communications field.

 3. Does the Idea of Finding a New Job Overwhelm You?

 It's often said that finding a new job is like a job itself.
 It's time-consuming and can be draining to create a resume, search for appropriate and interesting positions, and fill out throes of online applications, only to get a rejection or worse, never hear back.
-It's a lot of work and frustration, but it can reap great rewards to people who wait.
+It's a lot of work and frustration, but great rewards await those who wait.

 Ask yourself if the idea of perusing LinkedIn and writing a resume causes you heart palpitations, or whether it gives you a little thrill.
 If it gives you a thrill, it might mean you're ready to move on.